 This depends on the session.
 If you are in a fully booked out session, you can expect to get between 5 and 10 runs in the 2-hour session.
 If the stars align and you play your timing just right, you can expect to get more.

-23. Is two hours enough time?
+23. Is one and a half hours enough time?